-The global Clean Label Ingredients market size was valued at USD 38.40 billion in 2019 and is anticipated to grow at a CAGR of 7.4% during the forecast period.
+The global Clean Label Ingredients market size was valued at USD 40,633.4 million in 2020 and is anticipated to grow at a CAGR of 18% during the forecast period.
 To put into simple terms, clean label can be defined as a product that can be positioned as organic, natural and free from preservatives.
 From a manufacturer point of view, clean label positioning is often identified as manufacturing products by using ingredients that the customers are able to identify and that these ingredients are used by the customers in their households.

 There has been a rising trend across the globe with respect to consumers becoming more aware about the ingredients in their food products and have now started actively scrutinizing the product labels.
 This possesses a major challenge in front of clean label ingredient companies particularly those operating in different countries.
 They have to choose ingredients carefully for achieving the right positioning in a market place while dealing with the overall regional and cultural differences in various countries.